Letters from Lodi

 When drawing up their 2005 proposal for seven new nested sub-AVAs to submit to the TTB, the growers and vintners representing the LAVA (Lodi American Viticultural Areas) Steering Committee also included a Storie Index chart, illustrating the differences between the growing regions based upon soil vigor and production capacity.
-Storie Index classifications were originally developed in the 1930s by R. Earl Storie at University of California, and has served as a method of determining the suitability of agricultural products to regions, as well as a means of economic valuation.
+Storie Index classifications were originally developed in the 1930s by R. Earl Storie at the University of California, and have served as a method of determining the suitability of agricultural products to regions, as well as a means of economic valuation.

 The general features of each proposed AVA summarized by the LAVA Steering Committee in the original petition, which included comparisons of growing season temperatures and Storie Index ratings of soil vigor:

 As indicated in the Storie Index, the Mokelumne River is Lodi’s largest AVA and is also defined by easily the most vigorous soil among the other seven sub-AVAs while also sharing the "coolest" (on average) growing season with the Jahant AVA to the immediate north.
 Both Mokelumne River and Jahant are located near the western edge of the broader Lodi AVA, closest to the Sacramento-San Joaquin River Delta (the far western edge of the Lodi AVA actually falls within the Delta).